ChisdealHD/SpottyBot/README.md

 ## Start the app playing music!
 Type !start in  Twitch chat room.
-This can also be used to skip a track with out votes!
+This command can also be used to skip a track.
 This is a Broadcaster only command.

 ## Chat client commands
 !song - list the current song playing
 !skip - votes to skip the track
 !keep - votes to keep the track

-## Admin client commands
 !start - Only broadcaster can use this

 ## FAQ